What to do if you are underweight

 - anxiety and stress

-- eating disorders such as anorexia nervosa and bulimia
+- eating disorders such as bulimia and anorexia nervosa

 - dementia

-People who have been ill, in hospital or who are elderly are more at risk of being underweight.
+People who have been ill, in hospital or who are older are at an increased risk of being underweight.

 What are the risks of being underweight?

 If you are underweight, you may be at greater risk of certain health conditions, including malnutrition, osteoporosis, decreased muscle strength, hypothermia and lowered immunity.
-You are more likely to die at a younger age.
+Underweight is also known to shorten people’s lives, due to early death.

-Underweight women have less chance of becoming pregnant than women who are a healthy weight.
+Underweight females have less chance of becoming pregnant than those who are a healthy weight.

 How can I gain weight safely?

 If you are underweight, it is important to eat a variety of foods that give you the nutrition you need.
-You should make sure you eat enough energy to gain weight, protein to repair your body and build your muscles, and vitamins and minerals to make you healthy.
+You should make sure you eat foods with enough energy to help you gain weight, protein to repair your body and build your muscles, and vitamins and minerals to keep your body cells functioning well.

 - sprinkling some grated cheese on cooked food

-- adding skim milk powder to soups, stews and drinks
+- adding milk powder to soups, stews and drinks

 - adding protein powder to milkshakes

-- replacing tea or coffee with milky drinks
+- replacing black tea or coffee with milky drinks

-- doing some exercise to increase your appetite
+- doing some light exercise to increase your appetite

-If you have an eating disorder, it is very important to seek treatment from a health professional.
-Talk to your doctor or contact The Butterfly Foundation for more information.
-You can call them on 1800 33 4673, 8am – midnight AEST, 7 days a week.
-Alternatively, you can chat online or email them.
+The Butterfly Foundation can also provide information and support.
+Call them on 1800 33 4673, 8am – midnight AEST, 7 days a week, chat online or email them.

 Learn more here about the development and quality assurance of healthdirect content.